beeftapareseller/docs/src/AI/txt2img.md

 <body>
     <script src="https://js.puter.com/v2/"></script>
     <script>
-        // Generate am image of a cat playing piano using a specific model and quality set to low puter.ai.txt2img("a cat playing piano", {
+        // Generate an image of a cat playing piano using a specific model and quality set to low puter.ai.txt2img("a cat playing the piano", {
             model: "gpt-image-1",
             quality: "low"
         }).then((image)=>{